 Understanding Parkinson’s disease, PDD and LBD

 Parkinson’s disease initially affects neurons in an area of the brain called substantia nigra.
-Some of these dying neurons produce dopamine, a chemical that sends messages to the part of the brain that controls movement and coordination.
-As the disease progresses, the amount of dopamine produced in the brain decreases, leaving a person unable to control movement normally.
+Many of these dying neurons produce dopamine, an important chemical (a neurotransmitter) that sends messages to the part of the brain that controls movement and coordination.
+As the disease progresses, the amount of dopamine produced in the substantia nigra decreases, leaving the affected patient unable to control movement normally.

 As Parkinson's disease progresses, it affects also other brain areas and nerve cells important for mental functions, including memory and the ability to pay attention, make sound judgments and plan the steps needed to complete a task.

 Parkinson's disease dementia and dementia with Lewy bodies